dpays/beem/docs/installation.rst

 ============
 The minimal working python version is 2.7.x. or 3.4.x

-beem can be installed parallel to python-steem.
+dPayGo can be installed parallel to dpay-python.

 For Debian and Ubuntu, please ensure that the following packages are installed:

 .. code:: bash

     sudo apt-get install build-essential libssl-dev python-dev